 Have you been thinking about getting dental implants and wondered about the technological improvements happening?
-The beauty of dental implants is that they improve conventional replacement teeth’s feel and function; but is there a way to improve a dental implant’s performance?
+The beauty of dental implants is that they are safe and improve conventional replacement teeth’s feel and function.
+There have been many improvements in design and performance.
 Scientists in Japan and China believe so, and their research suggests a special coating of calcium and phosphate can facilitate a stronger bond between your jawbone and the implant’s surface.
 Known as osseointegration, this bond is the foundation of dental implantology, and improving the process could vastly increase the success of implanted replacement teeth.

 The Science of Dental Implantology